How to see the Great 8 in just 5 days

 That was until we rounded a bommie to see four proper GIANT giant clams.
 I’m talking big-enough-to-fit-a-human-body-into big.

-They really do make them bigger in the north.
+(FYI, they really do make them bigger in the north.)

 At its deepest edge, the roughly-four-metres-in-circumference coral formation drops to 24 metres, resembling an ancient Roman concrete pillar, yet swarming with marine life.